MadNLP/MadIPM.jl/README.md

 ### JuMP

-MadIPM supports the JuMP ecosystem.
+MadIPM supports JuMP models with an extension for `MathOptInterface.jl`.
 For instance, you can solve any LP formulated with JuMP by using:

 ```julia